BustByte/coronastatus/README.md

 6. Open web-browser at http://localhost:7272/

-7. Before you create a pull request run the linter
+7. Before you create a pull request run the linter.
+Warnings are ok, but errors should be fixed.

-  `yarn linter`
+  `yarn lint`